mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/predictor.md

 ### Description

-In MindsDB, the underlying AutoML models are based on the [Lightwood](https://lightwood.io/) engine.
+In MindsDB, the underlying AutoML models are based on the [Lightwood](https://lightwood.io/) engine by default.
 This library generates models automatically based on the data and declarative problem definition.
 But the default configuration can be overridden using the `#!sql USING` statement that provides an option to configure specific parameters of the training process.

+In the upcoming version of MindsDB, it will be possible to choose another ML framework.
+Please note that the Lightwood engine is used by default.

 ### Syntax